Bratt bank robber gets eight years

 Police said Fleming-Pancione, of Easthampton, Mass., demanded that tellers give him all $50 and $100 bills and threatened violence.

 "Do what I say, or I will shoot," a teller recalled the suspect saying, though Fleming-Pancione did not show a weapon.

 A Massachusetts investigation into counterfeit money led to Fleming-Pancione's arrest in connection with the Vermont robbery.

-A confidential informant in the Massachusetts probe noted that Fleming-Pancione, who "typically struggled to accumulate small amounts of cash to buy heroin," suddenly was paying off bills and purchasing clothes and a flat-screen television,
+A confidential informant in the Massachusetts probe noted that Fleming-Pancione, who "typically struggled to accumulate small amounts of cash to buy heroin," suddenly was paying off bills and purchasing clothes and a flat-screen television, police have said.

 When Fleming-Pancione was arrested on drug and counterfeiting charges in September 2011, Massachusetts authorities notified Brattleboro police.
 A sweatshirt matching the bank robber's was found at his apartment, and his laptop computer's browser history included several news articles related to the heist, police have said.